 Responsibilities will include, but are not limited to, the following:

-Plan and conduct experiments to characterize iron metabolism in a variety of biological systems.
-Characterize iron metabolism in physiologically relevant in vivo disease models and other systems.
+Plan and conduct experiments to characterize iron metabolism in a variety of biological systems, including 2D and 3D immortalized and primary cell cultures.
+Characterize iron homeostasis in physiologically relevant in vivo disease models of anemia and cancer.
 Establish ex vivo cell culture and other systems to test hypotheses related to iron regulation.
 Prepare and deliver presentations within the department and externally.
-Author study reports and peer-reviewed publications.
+Author study reports and peer-reviewed publications

-Recent Ph.D. degree in molecular and cellular biology, genetics, physiology, or a related discipline and at least 1 year of laboratory experience.
-In-depth understanding of iron metabolism, red blood cell biology and the pathophysiology of anemia.
+Ph.D. degree in molecular and cellular biology, genetics, physiology, or a related discipline and at least 1 year of laboratory experience. iron metabolism, red blood cell biology, and/or the pathophysiology of anemia and myeloproliferative disorders.
 A track record of rigorous bench research and independent thinking, with at least one first-author publication.
 Highly motivated to contribute to the development of therapeutics for unmet medical needs.
 Experience with small animal work.
 Multiparameter flow cytometry.
 Bone marrow, liver and other primary cell culture systems.
 Knowledge of transcriptional profiling, proteomics, or metabolomics would be a plus.
 Enthusiasm to work in a team-based, collaborative environment.
 Strong verbal and written communication and organization skills.
 Ability to prioritize and manage time efficiently.